emmanuelgonz/sos/README.md

 #### .env

-You can create a .env file using the same values as listed above in the [Credentials Bashrc section](#bashrc).
+You can create a .env file using the same values as listed above:

 ```bash
 vim .env